Frequently Asked Questions

 How do I receive help with a resume?

 You can receive resume assistance in a couple of ways.
-We have drop-by times available each day where you can show up without an appointment and be seen on a first-come, first-served basis.
-The drop-by times are:
+We have drop-by times available where you can show up without an appointment and be seen on a first-come, first-served basis.
+The drop-by times can be found here

-If you can't make it during one of those times, you can schedule an individual appointment by calling 972-883-2943.
-These two options will allow you to get feedback on your resume most quickly.
-If you aren't able to come in to the Career Center, you may also email your resume to [email protected].
-You'll receive an auto-response letting you know when comments will be emailed back to you.
+If you can't make it during one of these times, you can schedule an individual appointment on Handshake or by calling 972-883-2943.
+If you aren't able to come in to the Career Center and just need a resume or cover letter reviewed, you can email it to [email protected].

 |When is the Career Center open?|